-The tax applicable to petroleum and energetic products depends on the goods supplied, and it varies for unleaded petrol between EUR 359 and EUR 650 per 1,000 kg.
+The tax applicable to petroleum and energetic products depends on the goods supplied, for example:

-The excise duty applies on the supply of natural gas when used for carbonate fuel final consumers at the rate of EUR 0.307/GJ and when used as propellant at the rate of EUR 1.15/GJ.
+- For the supply of natural gas, when used for carbonate fuel the tax applicable is EUR 0.307/GJ, and when used as propellant the tax applicable is EUR 1.15/GJ.

-The tax applicable to tobacco (ad valorem) also varies in accordance with the type of product supplied, namely it varies between 14% of the sale price for cigarettes, 15% for fine-cut tobacco for rolling, 25% for cigars and cigarillos, and 50% of the sale price for tobacco used in a water pipe.
+The tax applicable to tobacco (ad valorem) also varies in accordance with the type of product supplied (e.g. cigarettes, heated tobacco and fine-cut tobacco for rolling, cigarillos, and tobacco used in a water pipe).

-The environment component CO2 emissions is measured based on the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) resulting in a general increase of the CO2 emissions and, as a consequence, of the taxes due.
+The environment component CO2 emissions is measured based on the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).

 Property tax (Imposto Municipal sobre Imóveis or IMI)